-Graduate school is a unique stressor, a role different than undergraduate.
-This group will examine the sources of stress, ways of coping, and the role of peer support in adjusting to a role that often feels like it’s 24/7 as a graduate student at UW-Madison.
+Graduate school is a unique stressor and a different role than undergraduate student.
+This group will examine the sources of stress, ways to cope, and the role of peer support in adjusting to a role that often feels like it’s 24/7.
 Topics will be developed by group members, but may include: time management, financial stress, relationship concerns, burnout, isolation, and maintaining balance.

 Group leader: Felix Savino, PhD